isomerpages/moe-standrewsjc/_admissions/2026 DSA Trials Auditions and Interviews.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Please fill in the <strong>SAJC DSA Application Form</strong>.
-Do note
+<p>Please fill in the <a href="https://portal.sajc.edu.sg/0/dsa.html" rel="noopener nofollow" target="_blank">SAJC DSA Application Form</a>.
-that only applicants who have submitted their supporting documents will be considered for the audition.</p>
+Do note that only applicants who have submitted their supporting documents will be considered for the audition.</p>
 </li>
 <li>
 <p>You will be informed if you are shortlisted for the audition via email.